TISC Counterbalances Legislature

 The Court has two primary functions:

-Justices serve one-year terms that begin upon the adjournment of each year's TISL General Assembly; they may be reappointed twice for a total of three years.
+Justices serve one-year terms that begin upon the adjournment of each year's TISL General Assembly; they may be reappointed twice for a total of three years on the bench.

 The Court is open for business all year but spends most of its time preparing for AMC3 and the General Assembly, which occur over four days each November.